Gazarte

 <strong>Ground Floor</strong>

-The ground floor of the Amalias 36 building consists of four rooms, with an internal kitchen-bar area, ideal for hosting various types of events.
-Additionally, it serves as a fully equipped exhibition space, complete with professional lighting and artwork hanging systems.
-The interior courtyard of the ground floor combines timeless luxury with modern simplicity.
+The ground floor includes four distinct rooms and an internal kitchen-bar area—ideal for a variety of events.
+This level also functions as a fully equipped exhibition space, complete with professional lighting and artwork hanging systems.
+A charming interior courtyard blends timeless luxury with a touch of modern simplicity.

 <strong>Ground Floor Features:</strong>